The Diligence Desk

 Overdue accounts: the filing that quietly kills momentum

-Filing your annual accounts a few weeks late feels like a minor admin slip.
-In diligence it reads as a signal — and it's one of the first things an associate checks.
+Filing your accounts a few weeks late feels like admin.
+It is one of the first things an investor checks.

 Read→